ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 #### **The Archfey**
 Your patron is a lord or lady of the fey, a creature of legend who holds secrets that were forgotten before the mortal races were born.
 This being’s motivations are often inscrutable, and sometimes whimsical, and might involve a striving for greater magical power or the settling of age-old grudges.
 Beings of this sort include the Prince of Frost; the Queen of Air and Darkness, ruler of the Gloaming Court; Titania of the Summer Court; her consort Oberon, the Green Lord; Hyrsam, the Prince of Fools; and ancient hags.
 #### **The Fiend**
 You have made a pact with a fiend from the lower planes of existence, a being whose aims are evil, even if you strive against those aims.
 Such beings desire the corruption or destruction of all things, ultimately including you.
-Fiends powerful enough to forge a pact include demon lords such as Demogorgon, Orcus, Fraz’Urb-luu, and Baphomet; archdevils such as Asmodeus, Dispater, Mephistopheles, and Belial; and [balors](https://www.dndbeyond.com/monsters/16797-balor) that are especially mighty; and [ultroloths](https://www.dndbeyond.com/monsters/17126-ultroloth) and other lords of the yugoloths.
+Fiends powerful enough to forge a pact include demon lords such as Demogorgon, Orcus, Fraz’Urb-luu, and Baphomet; archdevils such as Asmodeus, Dispater, Mephistopheles, and Belial; [pit fiends](https://www.dndbeyond.com/monsters/16979-pit-fiend) and [balors](https://www.dndbeyond.com/monsters/16797-balor) that are especially mighty; and [ultroloths](https://www.dndbeyond.com/monsters/17126-ultroloth) and other lords of the yugoloths.
 #### **The Great Old One**
+Your patron is a mysterious entity whose nature is utterly foreign to the fabric of reality.
+It might come from the Far Realm, the space beyond reality, or it could be one of the elder gods known only in legends.
+Its motives are incomprehensible to mortals, and its knowledge so immense and ancient that even the greatest libraries pale in comparison to the vast secrets it holds.
+The Great Old One might be unaware of your existence or entirely indifferent to you, but the secrets you have learned allow you to draw your magic from it.
 #### **The Celestial**
+Your patron is a powerful being of the Upper Planes.
+You have bound yourself to an ancient empyrean, solar, ki-rin, unicorn, or other entity that resides in the planes of everlasting bliss.
+Your pact with that being allows you to experience the barest touch of the holy light that illuminates the multiverse.

+Being connected to such power can cause changes in your behavior and beliefs.
+You might find yourself driven to annihilate the undead, to defeat fiends, and to protect the innocent.
+At times, your heart might also be filled with a longing for the celestial realm of your patron, and a desire to wander that paradise for the rest of your days.
+But you know that your mission is among mortals for now, and that your pact binds you to bring light to the dark places of the world.
 #### **Undying**
+Death holds no sway over your patron, who has unlocked the secrets of everlasting life, although such a prize — like all power — comes at a price.
+Once mortal, the Undying has seen mortal lifetimes pass like the seasons, like the flicker of endless days and nights.
+It has the secrets of the ages to share, secrets of life and death.
+Beings of this sort include Vecna, Lord of the Hand and the Eye; the dread Iuz; the lich-queen Vol; the Undying Court of Aerenal; Vlaakith, lich-queen of the githyanki; and the deathless wizard Fistandantalus.
 #### **The Hexblade**
+You have made your pact with a mysterious entity from the Shadowfell — a force that manifests in sentient magic weapons carved from the stuff of shadow.
+The mighty sword Blackrazor is the most notable of these weapons, which have been spread across the multiverse over the ages.
+The shadowy force behind these weapons can offer power to warlocks who form pacts with it.
+Many hexblade warlocks create weapons that emulate those formed in the Shadowfell.
+Others forgo such arms, content to weave the dark magic of that plane into their spellcasting.

+Because the Raven Queen is known to have forged the first of these weapons, many sages speculate that she and the force are one and that the weapons, along with hexblade warlocks, are tools she uses to manipulate events on the Material Plane to her inscrutable ends.
 #### **The Fathomless**
+You have plunged into a pact with the deeps.
+An entity of the ocean, the Elemental Plane of Water, or another otherworldly sea now allows you to draw on its thalassic power.
+Is it merely using you to learn about terrestrial realms, or does it want you to open cosmic floodgates and drown the world?
+Perhaps you were born into a generational cult that venerates the Fathomless and its spawn.
+Or you might have been shipwrecked and on the brink of drowning when your patron’s grasp offered you a chance at life.
+Whatever the reason for your pact, the sea and its unknown depths call to you.

+Entities of the deep that might empower a warlock include krakens, ancient water elementals, godlike hallucinations dreamed into being by kuo-toa, merfolk demigods, and sea hag covens.
 #### **The Genie**
+You have made a pact with one of the rarest kinds of genie, a noble genie.
+Such entities rule vast fiefs on the Elemental Planes and have great influence over lesser genies and elemental creatures.
+Noble genies are varied in their motivations, but most are arrogant and wield power that rivals that of lesser deities.
+They delight in turning the table on mortals, who often bind genies into servitude, and readily enter into pacts that expand their reach.
 #### **The Undead**
+You've made a pact with a deathless being, a crea­ture that defies the cycle and life and death, forsak­ing its mortal shell so it might eternally pursue its unfathomable ambitions.
+For such beings, time and morality are fleeting things, the concerns of those for whom grains of sand still rush through life's hourglass.
+Having once been mortal themselves, these ancient undead know firsthand the paths of ambition and the routes past the doors of death.
+They eagerly share this profane knowledge, along with other secrets, with those who work their will among the living.
 #### **The Dead Mists**<sup>(VSS)</sup>

 #### **The Future You**<sup>(VSS)</sup>